1.

 Step 2

-Neutral attitude of Jon Stewart, Jon Stewart’s use of humors,
+Neutral attitude of Jon Stewart, Jon Stewart’s use of humors, Interruptions of the panels.

 Step 3